- Stefano Fogelberg Rota - Södertörn University, Stockholm

 At the table with Queen Christina: music entertainment and meals before and after her abdication from the Swedish throne

-- Matthias Range - Oxford Brookes University, Oxford
+- Matthias Range - Oxford University of Oxford

 The Public Dinner at the London Court: From the Stuarts to the Hanoverians